Flavien/script.buildinstaller/README.md

   <addon id="skin.eminence.2" />
 </addons>
 ```

+The add-on repositories from which the add-ons should be fetched must be installed and enabled for the restore process to work.

 Once the ``build.xml`` file has been created, simply execute the Build Restore program to launch the restore process.